jcontesti/automatic-spotify-playlist-creator/README.md

-# Scrapy to Spotify
+# Automatic Spotify Playlist Creator
-Python application that allows to update a playlist in Spotify from songs titles, artists, albums and labels extracted with Scrapy (https://scrapy.org) from any web page.
+Python application that allows to fill and update a playlist in Spotify from songs titles, artists, albums and labels extracted from any web page or file.